ScottLogic/sl-tech-carbon-estimator/docs/estimation.md

 # Estimation

-The estimation folder contains modules related to the estimation process
+The estimation folder contains modules and classes related to the estimation process.

 ```mermaid
 classDiagram